MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-richtexteditor.md

 - Authentication
 - Image format support in browser
 - Type of image (inline vs URL)
 - Inserting image with expectation that it will be stored with binded data source.
-(Potential workaround is to add additional logic that would upload images from RTE to the data source, parse back response and paste it to the original field.)
+Potential workaround is to add additional logic that would upload images from rich text editor to the data source, parse back response and paste it to the original field.
 - How programs represent images differently when they are copied.

 > [!NOTE]